2018 MacBook Pro packs Core i9 power into its 15-inch frame

 Once Apple released the update, we installed it on our Core i9 15-inch MacBook Pro and repeated some of the same tests.
 The CPU throttling stopped, and the clock frequency of the CPU and internal system temperature both remained fairly stable, even when running a 4K video encode or a game set to maximum detail settings.
 In our standard benchmarks, which don't run long enough to have triggered the throttling issue, the pre and post-patch performance was essentially identical.

 Do you need that kind of power?
-Most mere mortals don't, which is why more affordable 12-inch MacBooks (£999 at Amazon.co.uk) and MacBook Air models are still perfectly fine for the websurfing masses.
+Most mere mortals don't, which is why more affordable 12-inch MacBooks ($1,289 at Amazon.com) and MacBook Air ($859 at Amazon Marketplace) models are still perfectly fine for the websurfing masses.
 But this the MacBook Pro, and the pro audience does a lot more than websurfing.

 For example, when Apple briefed me on the new Pros, the company offered in-person testimonials and demos from several power users, including Carlos Perez, director of the record-breaking Despacito music video, who talked about how the larger storage and faster processor in the MacBook Pro could let him preview and color correct 5K footage in real time, cutting out intermediary steps from his workflow.